MajorZiploc/django-react/README.md

 - View your .env.bash file for the test user information.
 If you wish to change that information, then you have to re-source your just.bash after changing the information in .env.bash:
   > . ./just.bash

-#### FROUNTEND UI TEST CICD SETUP

-- cypress ui test environment choices are: [local, dev] and are found in ./services/frontend/ui_tests/cypress/config
-  - When preparing to deploy, you will need to edit the dev.json or even add a prod json and then set the JUST_UI_TESTS_ENV to either dev or prod

 ### TEST COMMANDS

 - Runs backend tests